 Trade shows are a great platform to market a company’s new products and services and network with like-minded industry professionals.
-Trade fairs also allow companies to educate themselves on their competitors’ latest offerings and gain relevant market insights.
+Trade fairs, such as the ones put on by Magnet Productions, also allow companies to educate themselves on their competitors’ latest offerings and gain relevant market insights.
 According to one study, 64% of trade show attendees are not clients of an exhibitor’s company.
 This means that companies can interact with potential clients, gather essential insights, and convert leads into long-term customers.

 While trade shows boost company visibility and offer critical industry insights, they can also cost a lot and require meticulous planning for it to become a lucrative marketing effort.
 The success of a trade show is usually gauged through data (return on investment, sales, number of new leads, etc).